-The Recent Physical Activity Questionnaire (RPAQ) that we are using to measure physical activity has been adapted slightly from the original questionnaire developed by the Medical Research Council.
+The Recent Physical Activity Questionnaire (RPAQ) is used to measure physical activity.

-- It should be completed by all respondents aged 16 and over. - Respondents should complete the questionnaire at the beginning of CAPI 2, preferably while you are carrying out an initial check of the diary. - You will need to go through the questionnaire with respondents to ensure they have filled in all the relevant questions. - You will need to record in the CAPI whether the respondent completed the questionnaire. - If the respondent had any problems completing the questionnaire, please record this at the relevant field in the admin block.
+- It should be completed by all respondents aged 16 and over. - Respondents should complete the questionnaire at the beginning of CAPI 2, while you are carrying out an initial check of the diary. - You will need to go through the questionnaire with respondents to ensure they have filled in all relevant questions. - You will need to record in the CAPI whether the respondent completed the questionnaire. - If the respondent had any problems completing the questionnaire, please record this at the relevant field in the admin block.